Censure: Australia

 The Senate, the upper house of the Australian Parliament, has censured two Prime Ministers in recent decades that of Paul Keating and John Howard.

 The Australian Attorney General George Brandis was censured on 2 March 2015 for his treatment of Human Rights Commission President Gillian Triggs.

 Senator for Queensland Fraser Anning was censured for remarks he made about the Christchurch mosque shootings.

 Former Prime Minister Scott Morrison was censured by the Australian House of Representatives on 30 November 2022 for secretly taking on the powers of additional ministries.

 Former Australian Greens Senator Lidia Thorpe was threatened to face a censure motion in early 2023 over her undisclosed relationship with a bikie boss.
 The motion was backed by the Coalition and One Nation, with the Labor Party considering backing the motion.
 She was subsequently censured on 18 November 2024 for heckling the King of Australia, King Charles III.

 Australian Greens Senator Janet Rice was censured by the Australian Senate over protesting during a special address to the Australian Parliament by Philippine President Bongbong Marcos.

 United Kingdom

 In the UK the Crown cannot be prosecuted for breaches of the law even where it has no exemption, such as from the Health and Safety at Work etc. Act.
-A Crown Censure is the method by which the Health and Safety Executive records, but for Crown immunity, there would be sufficient evidence to secure a H&S conviction against the Crown.
+A Crown Censure is the method by which the Health and Safety Executive records that, but for Crown immunity, there would be sufficient evidence to secure a H&S conviction against the Crown.